Jacob-Friedberg/Maze_Runner/Unity Project/Assets/src/Ben Hallman/PlayerManager.md

 ## Movement in Unity
 There are a couple of important components that the programmer needs to be aware of before starting.
 The HTC Vive controllers are responsible for managing the player's input and processing them in a meaningful way.
 Their input as movement is primarly controlled through the scripting system.
 Because of this, every movement-responsive game object needs code to control when and how they respond.

-As will be described in the following section, this Control System simplifies some of the implementation specific details related to movement.
+As will be described in the following section, this control system simplifies some of the implementation specific details related to movement.

 ## General Overview
 There are two primary components, the left and right controllers.